By: Team-F13-2 Since: Sep 2019 Licence: MIT

 4.6.2.
 Buying a Food Item

-commandThe following activity diagram below summarizes how buy
+buy 1 commandThe following activity diagram below summarizes how buy commands works

 The recommendations are tailored to each user based on the factors below: